Best Natural Toothpaste for Strong & Healthy Teeth

 Turns out there are a lot of options in the world of natural toothpaste!
 You’ll find pastes and powders and even toothpaste bites that dissolve in your mouth.
 And the list of preferred ingredients varies considerably, depending on your desired results and personal preference.
 The goal of course, is to prevent tooth decay and maintain good oral health, minus any harsh chemicals.

-To make sense of the confusion, let’s go over some of the ingredients and certifications you might find in a natural toothpaste.
+To make sense of the confusion, let’s go over some of the ingredients you might find in a natural toothpaste.

 Clay – Bentonite clay is used in some toothpastes, like Earthpaste, for its polishing abilities and connection to digestive health.
 There was some buzz about levels of natural lead in clay, but the Redmond brand (that makes Earthpaste and the bentonite clay powder that I buy for my homemade toothpaste recipe), has tested safe from lead.